B-Selin/mastermind/README.md

 Generate a random 4-digit secret code with every digit between 1-9 with no repeating digits.

-Initiate the game by explaining the rules and wait for the player to enter a 4-digit guess.
+Initiate the game by explaining the rules and wait for the player to enter a 4-digit guess. guesses will be linked like the connect 4 game c0r0 c0r1 c0r2c0r3 etc...

 Compare the player's guess to the secret code.